 Review: VIP Lounge at Clark International Airport

 Only two lounges operate at Clark International Airport in the Philippines.
-Finnoy Travel visited one of them, the VIP Lounge which is located in Terminal 1 after the security control.
-Read our review to learn how we rated this lounge.
+Finney Travel visited the VIP Lounge in Terminal 1 after security control.
+Please read our review to learn how we rated this lounge.

 Our Flight from Clark International Airport

 Finnoy Travel had a flight departing from Clark International Airport.
-Our flight bound to Hong Kong was scheduled to depart at 15:10 in March 2019.
-Due to infrequent direct bus connections from Baguio City to Clark International Airport, we opted to take the first direct bus trip (4 hrs, 17 mins) of Genesis which departed Baguio City at 3:55 AM.
-This resulted in a much early arrival at Clark International Airport at exactly 8:20 AM.
-Once check-in of Cathay Airlines opened at noon, we had check-in quickly at Cathay Airline's counter and then passed through immigration and security checks.
+Our flight to Hong Kong was scheduled to depart at 15:10 in March 2019.
+Due to infrequent direct bus connections from Baguio City to Clark International Airport, we opted to take the first direct bus trip (4 hrs, 17 mins) of Genesis, which departed Baguio City at 3:55 am.
+This resulted in an early arrival at Clark International Airport at exactly 8:20 am.
+Once check-in of Cathay Airlines opened at noon, we checked in quickly at Cathay Airlines's counter and then passed through immigration and security checks.

 Lounge near the Depature Gate

-Initially, there was not any plan to visit the lounge at that time.
+Initially, there was no plan to visit the lounge then.
 But it is because of the proximity of the VIP lounge to our departure gate that prompted us a quick decision to have a relaxing break at the lounge before flights.
-Our connection flight to Hong Kong International Airport was leaving from Gate 5 located on the second floor of Terminal 1 of Clark International Airport in which the VIP and smoking Lounge is located (note: the closest gate to the VIP Lounge is Gate 6).
+Our connecting flight to Hong Kong International Airport was leaving from Gate 5, located on the second floor of Terminal 1 of Clark International Airport in which the VIP and Smoking Lounge is located (note: the closest gate to the VIP Lounge is Gate 6).

-After passing the final security check on the first floor, it is needed to walk straight a little and an escalator will lead you to the second floor.
-Once you have reached the second level, you will easily find VIP Lounge at your right, about 7 feet away.
-The reception is located just in front of the two-glass doors of the lounge.
+After passing the first floor's final security check, walking straight a little is necessary, and an escalator will lead you to the second floor.
+Once you have reached the second level, you will easily find the VIP Lounge at your right, about 7 feet away.
+The reception is located just in front of the lounge's two-glass doors.
 You may also access the lounge through an elevator.
-Once you exit the elevator, it is needed to proceed to your right and you will notice immediately the lounge premises.
+Once you exit the elevator, you must proceed to your right, and you will notice the lounge premises immediately.
 The smoking lounge is at the right side door.

 VIP & SMOKING LOUNGE

 For clarity reasons, the lounge has an official name of VIP Lounge as listed in Loungebuddy's site.
-We couldn't find information about VIP Lounge on Clark Airport's website at the time of writing this review.
-However, if you visit the lounge, you will notice signage that the management is using which reads, CAD VIP & SMOKING LOUNGE.
+When writing this review, we couldn't find information about the IP Lounge on Clark Airport's website.
+However, if you visit the lounge, you will notice signage that the management is using, which reads, CAD VIP & SMOKING LOUNGE.

-The lounge has two separate rooms, at the left side is labelled as VIP 2 LOUNGE, a non-smoking area, while on the right side is the VIP 1 LOUNGE or the smoking lounge.
+The lounge has two separate rooms on the left, labelled as VIP 2 LOUNGE, a non-smoking area, while on the right side is the VIP 1 LOUNGE or the smoking lounge.
 There are different rates for entry to each lounge.

 Operating Hours

-VIP Lounge was open only from 8:00 AM – 2:00 AM daily during the time of our visit.
+VIP Lounge was open only from 8:00 am – 2:00 am daily during our visit.

 Access Options